Paranoid-schizoid and depressive positions: Further thinking regarding the positions

 Wilfred Bion articulates the dynamic nature of the positions, a point emphasised by Thomas Ogden, and expanded by John Steiner in terms of '"The equilibrium between the paranoid-schizoid and the depressive positions"'.
-Ogden and James Grotstein have continued to explore early infantile states of mind, and incorporating the work of Donald Meltzer, Ester Bick and others, postulate a position preceding the paranoid-schizoid.
+Ogden and James Grotstein have continued to explore early infantile states of mind, and incorporating the work of Donald Meltzer, Esther Bick and others, postulate a position preceding the paranoid-schizoid.
 Grotstein, following Bion, also hypothesizes a transcendent position which emerges following attainment of the depressive position.
 This aspect of both Ogden and Grotstein's work remains controversial for many within classical object relations theory.